Adrian1707/robot-simulator/README.md

 #### "Look" command
 I would have liked to add a feature to allow users to inspect the board and where the robot was
 #### Undo / repeat functionality
 Allow the user to easily undo or repeat a command without having to type it in again or perform the reverse.
-If a user has PLACE 2,2,NORTH and then does MOVE and realises "Oh crap i wanted to go the other way, they can't easily undo that"
+If a user has PLACE 2,2,NORTH and then does MOVE and realises "Oh but i wanted to go the other way" they can't easily undo that
 #### Permit case insensitivity
 The requirements didn't say anything about allowing case insensitivity so i was strict in not permitting, say "place 0,0,north".